 Soon, ghosts and ghouls will overtake your neighborhood.
 While many just want treats, some mischievous Halloween celebrators enjoy pranks.
-1. Broken car window.
-Whether a person uses a bat or giant candy stick to break a window on your car, it would be covered under your comprehensive coverage.

 The Halloween Spending Survey, conducted by the National Retail Federation (NRF), found that 158 million people in the U.S. plan on participating in some way.
 For example, 70 percent of 18- to 24-year-olds surveyed said they plan to wear a costume this year.